kipu23/ping/README.md

     - calls the service's getAll method in the ngOnInit() function

   - implement the ping component.html
-    - add an input field and a button, to be able to send new message
+    - add an input field and a button (optional), to be able to send new message
     - import FormsModule and ReactiveFormsmodule in app.module.ts
-    - implement the function for the button
+    - implement the function for sendig the message
     - create a table and populate with ping data
-TODO
-    - add a little bit style
+    - add a little bit style with material design
-TODO

 - start using the new component instead of the default page
-  - modify app.component.html
+  - modify *app.component.html*
-    - replace the placeholder with the selector of the new component, *\<app-ping>
+    - replace the placeholder with the selector of the new component, \<app-ping>

 To be able to run the ui later in a kubernetes pod, we need to load the environment variables from file.
-To achive this, create an environment.json in the /assets/environments directory, and load it at startup.
+To achive this, create an *environment.json* in the */assets/environments* directory, and load it at startup.

-- create the environment.json in the assets/environments directory
+- create the *environment.json* in the *assets/environments* directory
-- create an environmentLoader class, to load the json file
+- create an *environmentLoader* class, to load the json file
-- call the environmentLoader from the main.js
+- call the *environmentLoader* from the* main.js*

-TODO: create docker-compose.yaml
+- create *docker-compose.yaml*

+Now, the application is ready, and now let's create the kubernetes yaml files.
+But first, we need to add our applicaiton's components to the dockerhub.

+# Add our containers to dockerhub
+- create an account at hub.docker.com
+-

 # Backlog:
 Let's devops:

+- deploy to kubernetes
+  - create yaml files, and test it on minikube
+  - creaet azure kubernetes environment, and deploy the application
 - create jenkins pipeline
-- create metrics
-- create logging
-- deploy to kubernetes
+  - implement automatic deployment to the kubernetes environment

 - create init containers
 - create readiness probes
 - create liveness probes

+- implement metrics
+- implement logging
 - create monitoring (prometheus + grafana)
 - create log server (elasticsearch + kibana)